bibledit/old/android/README.md

 ## Sqlite

-Download sqlite.h and sqlite.c from sqlite.org and place them in the "jni" folder.
+Download sqlite.h and sqlite.c from sqlite.org and place them in the "sqlite/jni" folder.